 individuals with any acute care utilization (including Urgent Care, Emergency Department, and Inpatient encounters) at the PRIME entity during the measurement period

-- Use of Imaging Studies for Low Back Pain (anytime) Variation of HEDIS Use of Imaging Studies for Low Back Pain measure
+– Appropriate Use of Imaging Studies for Low Back Pain (anytime)

 Summary of Changes from DY 14 Year End Reporting Manual

+Title: Added “Appropriate”.
+Removed reference to HEDIS Low Back Pain measure.

-Sub-Sub-Metric #1Restructured the specification so that the measure only assesses “Appropriate use of imaging for patient with low back pain”where-in two sub-rates are based on two different denominators but with a single common numerator.
+Metric description changed to reflect the restructuring of 3.2.4 into two metrics, each only assessing “Appropriate use of imaging for patients with low back pain”.
+Changed as follows:

+From “This metric examines the use of imaging for low back pain (LBP) with and without clinical indications of ‘red flags’ present.”

+To “This metric examines the appropriate use of imaging in patients with low back pain (LBP) who have documentation of clinical ‘red flags’ on or in the 6 months prior to the date of receipt of a plain film (Sub-Sub-Metric #1) or advanced imaging (Metric #2) for low back pain.”

-Denominator, split into two denominators:
+Denominator split into two denominators:

-Sub-Sub-Metric #1 Denominator #1: measures patients with low back pain who received a plain x-ray.
+Sub-Sub-Metric #1 Denominator : All eligible patients with low back pain who received a plain x-ray during the measurement period.

-Denominator #2: measures patients with low back pain who received either an MRI or a CT Scan.
+Metric #2 Denominator : All eligible patients with low back pain who received either an MRI or a CT Scan during the measurement period.

 Denominator codes, replaced the HEDIS Imaging Study Value Set with two separate value sets included directly in the specifications: Plain X-ray Value Set, Table LBP-A and Advanced Imaging Value Set, Table LBP-B.